AviatrixSystems/Docs/HowTos/Troubleshoot_Logs.rst

 DISPLAY
 ~~~~~~~

-This feature enablers users to view Aviatrix Command Log on GUI.
+This feature enables users to view Aviatrix Command Log on GUI.

 DISPLAY AUDIT
 ~~~~~~~~~~~~~

-This feature enablers users to view Aviatrix Audit log on GUI.
+This feature enables users to view Aviatrix Audit log on GUI.

 DOWNLOAD AUDIT
 ~~~~~~~~~~~~~~

-This feature enablers users to download Aviatrix Audit log to local.
+This feature enables users to download Aviatrix Audit log to local.

 DISPLAY EVENT
 ~~~~~~~~~~~~~~

-This feature enablers users to view Aviatrix Event log on GUI.
+This feature enables users to view Aviatrix Event log on GUI.

 Please refer to `Logging <https://docs.aviatrix.com/HowTos/AviatrixLogging.html>`__ for logging detail.